 Philosophy:

 My teaching philosophy is based on six general ideas.
-First, because learning is facilitated by experience and engagement, I provide a range of learning avenues by employing a variety of methods (e.g., collaborative and group learning activities, case studies, problem and inquiry-based learning, discussions, social media, and traditional lectures).
+First, because learning is facilitated by experience and engagement, I provide a range of learning avenues by employing a variety of methods (e.g., collaborative and group learning activities, case studies, problem and inquiry-based learning, discussions, and traditional lectures).
 Second, I strongly believe that teaching in the earth and environmental sciences should provide students with an understanding of how science is practiced and provide them with applied skills.
 I am convinced that the best way to do this is to give them experience doing science, and this often means getting the students into the field to observe, question, and develop/test hypotheses first-hand.
 My own experience in a field botany course was what convinced me that I wanted to be a field-based research scientist.
 Third, my primary goal as a teacher is not just to convey the essential subject matter, but also to promote the development of critical thinking and communication skills.
 Effective communication and critical thinking, particularly the ability to evaluate evidence and competing hypotheses, are essential tools in all career paths.
 Fourth, I strive to incorporate interdisciplinary training into my classes whenever possible.
 Scientists that can work and think across disciplinary boundaries are increasingly needed in both scientific and societal contexts.
 Fifth, I continually strive to foster an inclusive environment in the classroom, where students from diverse backgrounds and differing personalities feel comfortable contributing to discussions and the learning environment.
 Finally, and perhaps most importantly, I try to convey my own enthusiasm for ecology and environmental science to the students.
 Generating excitement is critical to attracting and maintaining students and given the magnitude of environmental problems facing our planet’s life-support systems, we need a generation of passionate, well-informed, and creative planetary stewards.

 Current Courses:

 EES 028.
-Conservation and Biodiversity (for non-majors)
+Conservation and Biodiversity

 EES 152.
 Ecology